Rules & regulations

-- Language courses (Part-time courses): The passing grade is 60%; in order to be promoted to a higher level, students must have attended 80% of the course.
+- Part-time Language courses: The passing grade is 60%; in order to be promoted to a higher level, students must have attended 80% of the course.

-- Language courses (English Intensive Program): The passing grade is 60%; in order to be promoted to a higher level, students must have attended 90% of the course.
-In addition, students enrolled in the IESL Program must complete the final evaluation activities to pass the course.
+- Intensive English Language Program: The passing grade is 60%; in order to be promoted to a higher level, students must have attended 90% of the course.
+In addition, students enrolled in the IELP Program must complete the final evaluation activities to pass the course.

 Fee: $35.
 Students who find themselves in one of the two following situations may be entitled to write a supplemental examination:

 - Students who were absent from a midterm or final examination and can provide a valid reason* for having missed the examination. (*medical note from physician or other document proof)

 - Students who have failed a course by ten (10) marks or less.
 Students who fail a course by more than ten (10) marks are not entitled to write a supplemental examination.